unclehowell/os.hotspotbnb.com/Readme.md

 WaveOS is FREE.
 It's very easy to set-up.
 And it's even easier to operate.

-The technology transforms our old Wi-Fi Routers into powerful smart home-control & energy monitoring systems.
+This technology transforms our old Wi-Fi Routers into powerful smart home-control, energy-monitoring & multi-room media systems.
 Once you begin using WaveOS, your building Wi-Fi will offer you much more, including:

  - x5 times faster internet